rtCamp/Frappe-Manager/docs/guides/admin-tools.md

 ### Two things that catch people out

 - `fm auth --protect tools` on a bench whose admin tools are **disabled** stores the intent and warns: there are no `/adminer/` and `/mailpit/` locations to gate yet.
-It starts applying once you run `fm update mybench --admin-tools enable`.
+It starts applying once you run `fm tools enable mybench`.
 - `--protect web` is refused on a bench whose nginx conf predates the `Authorization`-header fix, because nginx would forward the credentials it just checked and frappe would answer 401 to every authenticated request. `fm migrate` re-renders the conf on a mount bench; an image bench needs `fm bake` then `fm switch`.
 The `tools` surface is unaffected either way.

 See also: [Environments](environments.md) for the dev/prod defaults behind these tools, [`[auth]`](../reference/configuration.md#auth) for the config keys `fm auth` writes, and [Architecture](../reference/architecture.md) for how the tools are routed inside the bench.